-These factors will precipitate and prolong a severe health care economic crisis as greater numbers of people will require increasingly intensive health care services over the coming decades.
+These trends will give rise to a prolonged healthcare and economic crisis, as greater numbers of people require increasingly intensive healthcare services over the coming decades.

 This research demonstrates that the health of individuals and, by extension, the population, depends on good nutrition immediately before and during the first 1,000 days after conception.
-Further, the effects of poor nutrition in early life are passed on to subsequent offspring resulting in an enduring effect over two to three generations.
+Further, the effects of poor nutrition in early life are passed on to subsequent offspring, resulting in health effects that endure over two to three generations.